vybhavpai/Cache-Replacement-Algorithm-Simulator/Readme.md

 # Cache Simulator - CO262 Course Project

+This project is a Cache Simulator designed specifically to analyze the performance of Advanced Cache Replacement Algorithms.
-The simulator is a cpp program which can simulate algorithms like :
+The simulator is a cpp program which can simulate cache replacement algorithms like :

-1. **SRRIP** : Static Re-Referencce Interval Prediction
+1. **SRRIP** : Static Re-Reference Interval Prediction
 2. **LRU** : Least recently used
 3. **NRU** : Not recently used
 4. **LFU** : Least frequently used